How to leave Rhode Island residency?

 Keep detailed travel records

-- Why it’s important: If your residency status is ever questioned, having detailed records of your time spent in and out of Rhode Island will be essential for proving that you’ve stayed under the 183-day limit.
+• Why it’s important: If your residency status is ever questioned, having detailed records of your time spent in and out of Rhode Island will help show how much time you actually spent in the state and support your position that your main home is now elsewhere.

 Step 4: Rhode Island-sourced income